 There are no currency regulations and foreign currency of almost any denomination is readily exchanged in the UAE.
 The dirham (pronounced dir-ham) is the official currency of the UAE.
-Dirham notes are in 5, 10, 20, 50, 100, 200, 500, and 1000 denominations.
-The dirham is divided into 100 fils, coins include Dh1, 50, 25, 10 and 5 fils (10 and 5 fils are rarely used).
-The prefix is also written as AED.
+The prefix is written as AED or Dh.

 The UAE is one of the safest places in the world to visit.
 In fact, it has been designated the worlds safest holiday destination by the international travel industry on two occasions.
 Nevertheless, it is a good idea to take out travel insurance and to take the normal precaution to safeguard yourself and your valuables.

 Tipping is not compulsory, but is common practice.
 Gratuities to staff at hotels are at your discretion.
 Most restaurants add service charges to the bill (Abu Dhabi 16 per cent; Sharjah 15 per cent; Dubai 10 per cent).

 Ask permission before photographing people in general.
 Avoid photographing Muslim women and do not photograph airports, docks, telecommunications equipment, government buildings, military and industrial installations.

 Domestic supply is 220 volts.
 Sockets suitable for three-pin 13 amp plugs of British standard design are the norm.
 Appliances purchased in the UAE will generally have two-pin plugs attached.